 If you do not submit your UKPC appeal before the deadline, you lose the right to a free independent review through POPLA.
 UKPC may then pursue the charge through debt collectors and eventually the courts.

 Each operator has its own patterns of enforcement and common defects.
 UKPC is a BPA member processing approximately 870 DVLA enquiries per day, and commonly operates at residential sites, retail parks, commercial premises.
-Parking Mate AI applies UKPC-specific checks so the defect report is tailored to how UKPC operates.
+Parking Mate UK applies UKPC-specific checks so the defect report is tailored to how UKPC operates.

-Upload a photo of your UKPC parking charge notice appeal and Parking Mate AI reads the details automatically.
+Upload a photo of your UKPC parking charge notice appeal and Parking Mate UK reads the details automatically.
 It checks against BPA code requirements, POFA timing rules, signage standards, and procedural obligations specific to UKPC.
 If defects are found, you can get a professional appeal letter targeting the specific issues on your UKPC notice.